 Bentoya, Sheikh Zayed Rd, daily 11.30am to 11.30pm. facebook.com/bentoyasheikhzayed

-Foodies familiar with the DIFC scene will be in the know about the new ninth floor restaurant called Clap Dubai.
-In case you missed it, the Japanese restaurant, originally from Beirut, is the latest open-air nightlife venue on everyone’s lips.
+Foodies familiar with the DIFC scene will be in the know about the rooftop restaurant called Clap Dubai.
+In case you missed it, the Japanese restaurant, originally from Beirut, opened its doors last year.
 As the highest spot in DIFC, the windowless space looks out across the glimmering Downtown Dubai, but if you’d prefer a spot further indoors, the view is just as delightful.
 Find out what What’s On thought of Clap DIFC here.

 This old-school izakaya, in the Millennium Aiport Hotel, is something of a hidden gem.
 It was founded by an ex-sumo wrestler, and it dishes out classic izakaya bites that pair perfectly with a beer.
 Think: yakitori skewers, chicken wings and fried karaage chicken.

 Fujiya, Millennium Airport Hotel, daily noon to 2am.@fujiya_dubai/

 When the decor, menu and design are on song, great restaurants have the ability to transport you.
 And so it is with Hanami, a seductive Japanese eatery on Palm Jumeirah that whisks you away to the backstreets of Tokyo.
 It can be found 15th floor of the Andaz Dubai The Palm with amazing views.

 Hanami, 15th floor, Andaz Dubai The Palm, Palm Jumeirah, daily 5pm to 12am. instagram.com/hanamidxb/